Plecaj/RodEngine/README.md

 **RodEngine** is a custom C++ game engine I'm building from scratch.
 It's currently based on [The Cherno's](https://www.youtube.com/@TheCherno) game engine series, which serves as the foundation for learning and early development.
 Once I complete the tutorials, I plan to expand the engine with my own architecture, features, and tools.

-**Initially conceptualized as a 3D engine, my current focus is on developing a solid 2D engine that I can develop and maintain effectively.**

 ## 🚧 Development Status
 > ⚠️ RodEngine is in early development.
 Expect rapid changes, incomplete systems, and experimental features.